 Generally, child support is paid by the partner with more income, but less time with the children.
 The amount is typically negotiated depending on the state of the relationship after the breakdown of the marriage or de facto partnership.

-To have an idea of how much child support you might likely be required to pay, you can visit the Child Support Agency (CSA) website and make use of their child support calculator, which takes into account the income and circumstances of both parents, as well as how many children under the age of 18 are involved.
+To have an idea of how many children support you might likely be required to pay, you can visit the Child Support Agency (CSA) website and make use of their child support calculator, which takes into account the income and circumstances of both parents, as well as how many children under the age of 18 are involved.
 This is an estimation tool only.

 It’s always the best course of action to be able to work out financial care for the children outside of a courtroom.
 While it’s not always possible, it is the most amicable.